dracoventions/TWCManager/docs/PolicyCustomization.md

   effect (optional)
 - `background_task`:  A background task to be run periodically while the policy is in effect (optional)
+- `latch_period`:  If the conditions for this policy are ever matched, treat them as matched for this many minutes, even if they change. (optional)

 ### Policy Values